-Ecclesiastes 12:13, 14 Let us hear the conclusion of the whole matter: Fear God and keep His commandments, For this is the whole duty of man.
-For God will bring every work into judgment, Including every secret thing, Whether it is good or whether it is evil.
+Ecclesiastes 12:13, 14 (KJV) Let us hear the conclusion of the whole matter: Fear God and keep His commandments: for this is the whole duty of man.
+For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil.